simplynewton/CS50P/README.md

-## This the complete version of CS50P in august 2024
+## Completed this course on August 2024